-CRP Consumption Limits - PGW will now impose maximum consumption limits for CRP participants with excessive usage.
-All active CRP customers will be notified of the consumption limit annually.
-The consumption limits will be implemented as follows: CRP participants with a 12-month CRP usage that reaches 50%, 80% and 100% of a new consumption limit (expressed as a maximum CAP credit amount) will be contacted by letter when their consumption exceeds the established limit.
-The letter will communicate a list of possible exemptions as set forth in the Commission's CAP Policy Statement27, and provide conservation tips, and information about the Home Comfort Program.
+Pilot Consumption Limits - PGW will now impose maximum consumption limits for CRP participants with higher than average usage.
+It is expected that this Pilot will be implemented within three months after final approval of this USECP 2017-2020.
+An announcement explaining the consumption limit pilot will be mailed to all active CRP customers, and customers who join CRP will be notified at the time of application.
+The Pilot will be implemented as follows: CRP participants with a 12-month CRP usage that reaches 50%, 80% and 100% of a new consumption limit (expressed as a maximum CAP credit amount) will be contacted by letter when their consumption exceeds the established limit.
+The letter will communicate a list of possible exemptions as set forth in the Commission's CAP Policy Statement, and provide conservation tips, and information about the Home Comfort Program.
 (See Appendix F for a preliminary draft of the notification that will be used.)
 Customers may request an exemption to consumption limits, in accordance with the CAP Policy Statement, if one or more of the below conditions exist: